ZCHAnalytics/RESTful-API/3_search_data.md

-We want to run these three quesries:
+We want to run these three queries:

 1. Write SQL queires:
 # Get the name of the room